nikvo1/napari-nuclephaser/docs/General information/Sliced inference overview.rst

 **SAHI size** determines the size of the sliding window in pixels.

-**NOTE:** For the rest of the parameters the default ones set up in NuclePhaser widgets are optimal for detecting cell nuclei, as determined from our practice.
+.. note:: For the rest of the parameters the default ones set up in NuclePhaser widgets are optimal for detecting cell nuclei, as determined from our practice.
 We recommend changing them only if you shift to other task.

-Sliding windows should *overlap*, otherwise the objects on the junction will be processed incorrectly.
+Sliding windows should *overlap*, otherwise the objects on the junctions will be processed incorrectly.
 **SAHI overlap** determines the part of the sliding window which would overlap with the next.
 SAHI overlap of 0.2 means that windows will overlap by 20% horizontally and vertically.